hikkaaa/HikkaGaze/README.md

 **CARDINAL DIRECTION DETECTION** \
-The *get_direction* function takes in two arguments gaze_yaw and gaze_pitch, which represent the yaw and pitch of the gaze direction, respectively.
-The yaw is the angle between the gaze direction and the horizontal axis, and the pitch is the angle between the gaze direction and the vertical axis.
-These angles are usually measured in radians.
+The *get_direction* function takes two arguments gaze_yaw and gaze_pitch, which are the horizontal and vertical angles of a person's gaze, respectively.

-The function first converts the angles from radians to degrees, as it is more common to work with degrees when dealing with directions.
-Then, it computes the destination point using the sin and cos trigonometric functions based on the yaw and pitch angles.
-The sin and cos functions return the x and y coordinates of the destination point on a unit sphere centered at the origin, respectively.

-Next, the function calculates the angle between the destination point and the positive x-axis using the atan2 function.
-The atan2 function returns the angle in radians, so the result is converted to degrees using the multiplication factor of 180/pi.
+It first computes the destination point on a sphere using the horizontal and vertical angles of the gaze.
+Then, it calculates the angle between the destination point and the origin point (the center of the sphere) using math.atan2 function.
+The angle is converted from radians to degrees and stored in the variable angle.

-Finally, the function determines the direction based on the angle.
-If the angle is between -45 and -135 degrees, the direction is considered to be west (W).
-If the angle is between 45 and 135 degrees, the direction is considered to be east (E).
-If the angle is between -135 and -45 degrees or between 135 and 45 degrees, the direction is considered to be north (N).
-Otherwise, the direction is considered to be south (S).
+Finally, based on the angle value, the function returns the direction of the gaze, which can be one of the four cardinal directions: W for west, E for east, N for north, or S for south.
+The angle ranges used to determine the direction are -45 to -135 for west, 45 to 135 for east, less than -135 or greater than or equal to 135 for north, and everything else for south.

+**FRAME CROPPING** \
+This function takes as input a frame from a webcam or camera, along with gaze_yaw and gaze_pitch values, which are predicted by a gaze estimation algorithm.
+It also takes the crop_size of the region around the gaze point to be cropped and the save_folder, where the cropped images will be saved with a timestamp.
+Lastly, it takes the direction of the gaze point, which is predicted by the get_direction function.

+The function first calculates the gaze coordinates on the frame by converting gaze_yaw and gaze_pitch values into pixel coordinates, which are based on the frame dimensions.
+Then, based on the direction of the gaze point, it calculates the crop region to be extracted from the frame.

+If the direction is West, the function crops a square region of size crop_size around the left side of the gaze point.
+If the direction is East, the function crops a square region of size crop_size around the right side of the gaze point.
+If the direction is North, the function crops a square region of size crop_size around the top of the gaze point.
+If the direction is South, the function crops a square region of size crop_size around the bottom of the gaze point.

+After calculating the crop region, the function crops the region from the frame and saves it to the save_folder with a timestamp.
+Finally, it returns the cropped frame as output.
+The idea is to apply Detectron2 object detection algorithm to this cropped frame to identify the objectt the user is looking at.